Prukutu/AOES-CLIM-Conda-Environment/_episodes/01-manage-conda.md

 ~~~
 {: .output}

-We only have `xarray` version 0.13.0!
+We only have `xarray` version 0.13.0 (that was an update in 2019)!
 How can we change that?
 Since we are not the system administrator, we cannot change the system Python packages.
 We could email the system administrator, but we may have to wait and someone else may want a different version because their program uses an old feature.
 Instead what we can do is to manage our own Python environment.
 The Python environment manager is called `conda`, so we refer to this as our `conda` environment.

 We can install lots of packages by hand, but what we really want to do is make a list of Python packages we will commonly use and install all of those.
-I have provided you a file called `environment.yml`.
+We have provided you a file called `environment.yml`.
 It contains a collection of Python packages that are common to climate.
 We will install those packages into an environment called clim680.

 Copy the file to your directory.
 ~~~